wp-plugins/wp101/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Minor change to ensure hardcoded API keys are written to the database.
+* Added a small icon to the menu item to help it be more easily visible.

 = 1.1 =
 * Moved WP101 to its own separate menu item at the bottom of the navigation menu.
 * Changed the API Key input field to a password field, instead of a regular text field.